Humber armoured car: Service history

 The vehicle was used in the North African Campaign from late 1941 by the 11th Hussars and other units.
+Mark IIIs followed in October 1942.

+By the invasion of Sicily, an armoured car regiment - the reconnaissance element of an armoured division - had 12 Humber Armoured Cars and four Humber AA in the Regimental HQ.
+(The majority of the armoured cars in the regiment were Daimler and Staghounds).
+Reconnaissance Regiments which worked with infantry divisions had, in 1944, one section of two Humber Mk IVs in each of the three scout troops in each reconnaissance squadron; there were three of these squadrons in each battalion of the regiment.

 As the German campaign went on, the Afrika Korps made a wide use of whatever equipment they could capture from the British, including the Humber: these vehicles received German markings for identification.
 It was also widely used in the European theatre by reconnaissance regiments of British and Canadian infantry divisions.
 A few vehicles were used for patrol duty along the Iran supply route.
 A British Indian Army armoured car regiment, partly equipped with Humbers, served in the reconquest of Burma.
 Portugal received a number of Humber vehicles in 1943, most of them going to the Army, but with 20 going to the National Republican Guard.
 After the Second World War, the Humber was employed by Egypt in 1948–49 as well as by Burma, Ceylon, Cyprus, Denmark, India, Mexico and the Netherlands.

 The Humber armoured car was used in Burma Campaign by the 16th Light Cavalry, an Indian armoured car regiment, which formed part of Fourteenth Army troops.